aoi2blue/aoi2blue.github.io/faq_en.md

 - Want re-calculate data by pull-to-refresh in shift list screen
 - Want each average data of nightless in statistics
 - Want string of stage name
-- Want show number of appear golden eggs with EX-WAVE
 - Want show scenario code by regular job
+- Want to specify the offset to total defeat
+- Want to pay to remode ad
+- Want to filter to rotation list
+- Want information of eggs or rescue by each rotation time series
+- Want num of assist eggs in statistics
+- Want graph of number of jobs by hazard level

 ---

 # ReleaseNote

+### version 2.3.3
+- Add: Add Traditional/Simplified Chinese
+- Fix: In statistics, sometimes Max Grade is wrong

+### version 2.3.2
+### version 2.3.1
+- Add: Adapt for eggstra work
+- Add: Want show number of appear golden eggs with EX-WAVE

 ### version 2.3.0
 - Add: Analyze